maskerade/springboot-helloworld/README.md

 # Simple SpringBoot HelloWorld
-Uses dcoker to build the jar file then creates a container with this jar file dddd dd
+Uses docker to build the jar file then creates a container with this jar file

+Build the jar and container:

 `docker build . -t springboot-hello-world`

 Run with: